Rian1010/Milestone4/README.md

     - Tests worked
 - Checked if the design on each page looks fine responsively and if it is easy to use
     - Everything is fine now
-- Went to the shop page and tried adding items to the cart by inserting a number into the input field of an item to specify the quantity of the item
+- Went to the shop page and tried adding items to the cart buy clicking on the arrows that appear in the input field and tried changing the number manually too
     - Tests worked
 - Clicked on the add button without inserting a number into the field of an item in the shop page
     - Showed correctly that an input in required